Ensembles dedicated to students at every level

 Youth chorus members have the unique opportunity to participate in distinguished performances.
 These include both stand-alone concerts and also select participation with the Georgia Symphony Orchestra Chorus and in Masterworks and Pops performances with the Georgia Symphony Orchestra.
 The eligible age range for the youth chorus is rising 6th graders through 12th grade.

-• GYSO Chorus rehearses at the Marietta Performing Arts Center on Tuesdays, time TBD
+• GYSO Chorus rehearses at the Marietta Performing Arts Center on Sundays, 3:30-5:00PM

 The Jazz Ensemble performs both educational works and well-known arrangements by jazz legends in a wide variety of jazz styles.

 Members also have opportunities to perform in a combo setting.
 The instrumentation is a standard big band (saxes, trumpets, trombones, guitar, piano, bass, and drums).

 • GYSO Jazz Ensemble rehearses in KSU's Brandsmart Building on Busbee Pkwy.
 Wednesdays from 5:30-7:00 PM.

 The Percussion Ensemble provides advanced high school and middle school percussionists with the opportunity to develop and improve ensemble skills on a wide variety of instruments under the guidance of John Lawless.

 In addition to performing works from the published percussion ensemble repertoire, students also have the opportunity to write works for the ensemble.
 Our percussionists also gain expanded knowledge and performance experience of orchestral repertoire by performing with up to two orchestras.

 • Percussion ensemble rehearses at KSU's Bailey Performance Center on Sunday from 1:00-2:30 PM

 • Orchestras rehearse at KSU's Bailey Performance Center on Sunday from 2:30-5:00PM or 3:00-5:30PM.